 Device Description / Risks Safety Strategies displayed. ensure it is blocked.
-Use an Internet phone (i.e., Skype) or a pay-as-you-go phone purchased with cash to make calls if you are worried about your number / location being revealed.
+Use an Internet phone (i.e., Skype) or a pay-as- you-go phone purchased with cash to make calls if you are worried about your number / location being revealed.
 Faxes Fax headers include sender's fax number, which can be used to determine location thru reverse look-up.
 Fax machines often now have hard drives and extensive memory.
 Consider privacy, confidentiality and privilege issues when deciding what fax machine to use.
 Electronic faxes (e-fax) are sent through the Internet as email attachments and, like all email, can be intercepted.
-Also because e-faxes get sent via a 3rd party and are temporarily stored on a 3rd party Internet server, there are different confidentiality and security risks. removed before forwarding.
-If it's legal, consider changing the outgoing fax Cordless Phones Because cordless phones transmit your conversation wirelessly between the base unit and phones, they can more easily be intercepted by scanners, baby monitors, &amp; other cordless phones.
+Also because e-faxes get sent via a 3rd party and are temporarily stored on a 3rd party Internet server, there are different confidentiality and security risks.
+Cover sheet can request that the header be removed before forwarding.
+If it's legal, consider changing the outgoing fax number displayed to a different number on a case by case basis for safety or privacy reasons.
+Never send personally identifying or sensitive information in an E-Fax.
+Make sure you know who is receiving the fax.
+Call ahead.
+Some fax machines require the receiver to type in a password to see the fax.
+Cordless Phones Because cordless phones transmit your conversation wirelessly between the base unit and phones, they can more easily be intercepted by scanners, baby monitors, &amp; other cordless phones.
 If you do not unplug the base unit, the phone may continue to broadcast for the duration of a call, even after you switch to a corded phone, allowing for the possibility of continued interception.
 Switch to a corded phone before exchanging sensitive information.
 Unplug a cordless phone from the power source, even after the corded phone has been turned off or hung up to ensure that the current call's conversation won't still be broadcast and overheard.
 Best practice is to limit information discussed or not use cordless phones for confidential communications with victims.
 TTY (Teletypewriters) A communication tool for people who are Deaf or hard-of-hearing that connects to a phone line.
 Can be misused to impersonate someone.
 All TTYs provide some history of the entire conversation.
 The history and transcripts of TTY calls might be recorded on paper or electronically.
 The abuser Create a code word or phrase to ensure the identity of the person on other end and to avoid impersonation.
 Regularly clear TTY history unless a cleared history would increase risk.
 Best Practice: Agencies should clear their TTY memory, avoid printing transcripts, and shred all printed transcripts of TTY calls, unless the victim

-Technology Safety Quick Tips

-Page 3 of 5 Supported by US DOJ-OVW Grant #2007-TA-AX-K012.
+Technology Safety Quick Tips Supported by US DOJ-OVW Grant #2007-TA-AX-K012.
 Opinions and recommendations expressed are the authors' and do not necessarily reflect the views of DOJ. © 2009, rev. 2011 National Network to End Domestic Violence, Safety Net Project • www.nnedv.org/safetynet • Email: safetynet [at] nnedv.org • Ph: 202-543-5566